broadinstitute/gnomad-browser/browser/help/topics/v4-hts.md

 This same approach can be applied to the filtering allele frequency (FAF) array, '`faf`', by using the '`faf_index_dict`'.

 1. Includes only genotypes with depth >= 10, genotype quality >= 20 and minor allele balance > 0.2 for heterozygous genotypes.
-2. Some downsamplings exceed population counts and thus are not available for those populations.
+2. Some downsamplings exceed genetic ancestry group counts and thus are not available for those groups.
 Also, downsamplings are available in the v4 exomes with two stratifications: across the full gnomAD release and across the non-UKB subset only.
 Note that the genomes Hail Table does not contain downsampling information.
 3. For the HGDP and 1KG subsets in the gnomAD v4.1 genomes, project specified ancestry labels are available in place of gnomAD inferred genetic ancestry groups.
-The HGDP populations are detailed [here](https://science.sciencemag.org/content/367/6484/eaay5012).
+The HGDP labels are detailed [here](https://science.sciencemag.org/content/367/6484/eaay5012).
 The 1KG labels are described [here](https://www.internationalgenome.org/category/population).

 ### <a id="annotation-descriptions"></a>gnomAD v4.1 Hail Table annotation descriptions